Federal Tracking Program Tries To Avoid Commercial Truck Accidents

 If you’re the average driver in greater El Paso, the term Compliance, Safety and Accountability (CSA) may not ring a bell in terms of road safety.
 The CSA is a tracking program orchestrated by the Federal Motor Carrier Safety Administration (FMCSA) and applies to large commercial vehicles and trucking companies.

-Under this program, each fleet is given a score based on their compliance with safety standards.
+Under this program, each fleet is given a score based on their compliance with safety standards to avoid commercial truck accidents.
 When a federal safety violation is committed, points are issued.
 If a fleet receives too many points, it may prompt an investigation by the FMCSA.

 Safety violations are categorized and range from inadequate fitness to outright dangerous driving habits.